hemanth622/Attendence_Tracker/README.md

 A simple web application to help students track their college attendance and maintain the required 75% attendance rate.

+## ⚠️ COPYRIGHT NOTICE ⚠️

+**© 2023 Hemanth - All Rights Reserved**

+This project is protected by copyright law.
+The source code is publicly available for viewing and educational purposes only.

+**UNAUTHORIZED USE, MODIFICATION, OR DISTRIBUTION IS STRICTLY PROHIBITED.**

+Any use of this code without explicit written permission is a violation of copyright law and may result in legal action.

 ## Features

 - User registration and login